xavenna/stellar-enigma/README.md

 The Json11 library was used for json parsing.\
 This can be found at https://github.com/dropbox/json11/

-OGMO editor was used for level creation.\
+OGMO editor is used for level creation.\
 This tool can be found at https://ogmo-editor-3.github.io/

-stellar-enigma was released under the MIT License. see LICENSE for details.
+stellar-enigma is released under the MIT License. see LICENSE for details.